-Method 1: The member's pay is reduced in return for additional leave and income tax liability is not determined on the value of that leave.
+Method 1: The member's pay is reduced in return for additional leave

 This is, in effect, authorised leave of absence.
 The authorised leave of absence reduces the member's income before tax and NIC deductions.
 The value of this cannot be added back into the member's pensionable pay as a pensionable emolument because the sum has not had income tax liability determined on it.

 In the 2014 Scheme, there is no requirement for contributions to be paid for any part of a period of authorised unpaid leave of absence.
 Instead, it is the employee's choice whether to cover the period of absence for pension purposes.
 If the employee chooses to do so, this will be by paying an age-related Additional Pension Contribution (APC) to cover the amount of pension 'lost' during the period of authorised unpaid leave of absence.
 See section 5.3 for further details.

-If the member's annual pay is £20,001 and they take five days authorised unpaid leave of absence, their pay will be reduced.
-The employee contribution rate would be based on a salary of £20,001.
-The employee could purchase the pension 'lost' during those five days leave of absence by electing to pay an APC.
-If the member makes the APC election within 30 days of returning from the absence, it would be a Shared Cost APC and the employer would have to contribute 2/3rds of the cost.
+If the member's annual pay is £20,001 and they take five days authorised unpaid leave of absence, their pay will be reduced and:

+- the employee contribution rate would be based on a salary of £20,001 - the employee could purchase the pension 'lost' during those five days leave of absence by electing to pay an APC - if the member makes the APC election within 30 days of returning from the absence, it would be a Shared Cost APC and the employer would have to contribute 2/3rds of the cost.
 See section 5.3 for further details.